-Brand guidelines, sometimes referred to as brand identity guidelines, are a document that can be used to help build and identify your brand.
+Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify, build, and grow your brand.

-When your company works on a new branding project or undergoes a rebrand, you should be given brand guidelines on completion of the project.
+When your company works on a new branding project or goes through the rebranding process, you should be given your shiny new brand guidelines on completion of the project.

-This document can then be used both internally and externally to ensure consistency and continuity with your brand’s visual identity.
+Your new brand guidelines document can then be used both internally and externally to ensure consistency and continuity with your brand’s visual identity and underpinning strategy.

 However, there is often more to it than that.